 The question that follows is usually asking how does the mail flow work without a Hub Transport server?

 The Hub Transport server role from Exchange 2007 and 2010 has been replaced with a series of services running on the remaining server roles.

-The Client Access server role hosts the Front End Transport service, which acts as a proxy for SMTP connectivity.
+The Client Access server role hosts the Front End Transport service, which acts only as a proxy for SMTP connectivity.

 The Mailbox server role hosts two additional services: